Accenture/accenture.github.io/_drafts/reactlearnings.md

 ![Architecture](/img/posts/reactlearnings/arch.png)

 React-Native works by embedding the JavaScript files in the app and running them locally.
 However, a company could also store these files remotely on a server, enabling React-Native to fetch the latest version when the app has connectivity.
 This would make it faster to update the application, without having to go through the app store’s review process.
-Some third-party services also offer similar solutions; using them for smaller applications that do not have a lot of data to display (e.g., a festival apps) might mean that a backend is not needed.
+Some third-party services offer similar solutions.
+Using them for smaller applications that do not have a lot of data to display (e.g., a festival app) might not require a backend.

 ## Benefits of React-Native:
 1. Offers third-party plugin compatibility, less memory usage and a smoother experience